fbunta/HydeParkExchange/README.md

 * We planned to get functionality of market and immediate-or-cancel order types but it was such a big lift getting limit orders to work that we ran out of time.
 * As a potential expansion, we could integrate multiple assets (E.g. the entire SPX option chain of 200+ securities) and incorporated the Bloom Filter code for fast lookup.
 * A velocity control for the exchange, so that some company can’t just flood the orderbook with their orders and prevent others from trading (e.g. a restriction of 10 orders per millisecond)
+* A realtime stream of best bid and offer with sizes that everyone can see.